asgrk/vrlin/README.md

 Feel free to ask for help setting it up, or if it's not working for you.
 Discord: asgrk

 ## some other details
-SteamVR has to already be running before you run this.

 It doesn't override input so like if you're in the steam vr home you can still accidentally press stuff while you're using the vrlin.
 For me I just disabled steamvr home.

 If you're using it with a loopback midi for fl studio, make sure "Send master sync" is disabled.
 I mean it should be by default, but make sure because Fl studio really doesn't like that.
 The VRlin doesn't have any transport control.
 See the "MIDI Output > Send master sync" section [here](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/envsettings_midi.htm), it causes unpredictable behavior or something :(, especially for a loopback I'm pretty sure it starts a feedback loop.